mattosaurus/ChartJSCore/README.md

 ```
 # Dependencies
 This produces code for generating chart using Chart.js so Chart.js is required to render them, Chart.js also uses require.js so this is also needed.
 Chart.js seems to no longer support the Bower package manager in Visual Studio so needs to be downloaded directly to the project root folder wwwroot\lib\Chart.js.

+This package has been created and tested with version 2.4.0 of Chart.js, earlier versions may well be incompatible.

 Require.js isn't available in the Bower package manager but can be added by directly updating the bower.json file.